Emily is a playwright, screenwriter, dramaturg, reviewer, and reformed actor. Originally from Derby, she is now based in Exeter.

 Her work has been performed in off-West End venues and theatres across the UK, including the White Bear Theatre, the Tristan Bates Theatre, The Bike Shed Theatre, Nottingham Playhouse, Derby Theatre, and the Lincoln Performing Arts Centre.

 Her writing is usually character-driven and woman-centric, often concerned with how technology affects human relationships, and always written with actors in mind.
 As a fan of aspirational sci-fi, she is particularly interested in finding ways to stage those kinds of stories.
+She’s also currently obsessed with writing plays with a biographical slant, particularly about women technological pioneers whose work and stories have contemporary echoes and parallels.

 Likes include running and Captain Kathryn Janeway of the starship Voyager.
 Dislikes include mansplaining and books that have a map at the beginning.